Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-4th-level.md

 **Prerequisites:** None

 You increase one Ability Score of your choice by 2, or you can increase two Ability Scores of your choice by 1.
 You can't increase an Ability Score above 20 using this feat.
-However, if you’re at least level 19, that maximum increases to 22.
+However, if you're at least level 19, that maximum increases to 22.

 ***Repeatable.*** You can take this feat more than once.